How Do Annuities Affect Social Security Retirement Benefits?

 • Depending on the type of annuity you own, it may impact the taxability of your Social Security benefits by raising your taxable income.

-• To best understand the taxability of your annuity or Social Security benefits, speak to a Social Security Administration representative or a financial advisor.
+• To best understand the taxability of your annuity or Social Security benefits, speak with a financial advisor or tax advisor.

 Social Security retirement benefits are based solely on your earned income throughout your career and the age at which you file for benefits.
-Retirement withdrawals or annuity income will not impact this benefit amount because they are not viewed as wages, but these sources may impact the amount of taxable income you receive.
+Annuity income payments will not impact this benefit amount because they are not viewed as wages, but these sources may impact the amount of taxable income you receive.

 While annuities will not impact the amount you are eligible for from your Social Security retirement benefits, they can impact Supplemental Security Income (SSI) meant for individuals who are blind, disabled or over age 65 with certain financial qualifications.
 If you or someone you know are receiving or expect to receive SSI benefits and think an annuity may increase your income above eligibility thresholds, it is important to speak with the Social Security Administration and a qualified attorney to discuss options for maintaining your benefits.